hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

-As they they set up some acid treatments for qualitative analysis Lootika remarked: “Deep within the two of us are svābhāvika biochemists and these minerals have a bit of an alien touch\!
+As they they set up some acid treatments for qualitative analysis Lootika remarked: “Deep within the two of us are svābhāvika biochemists and these minerals have a bit of an alien touch!
 Studying their chemistry makes me even more skeptical of Silicon-based life outside of computers elsewhere in the universe.”
 S: “In most part I tend to agree with one possible exception that